 Workplace health and safety is a rapidly growing industry in Australia.
 So, if you are looking for a new and rewarding career that helps people stay safe, taking a workplace health and safety course may be the opportunity you are looking for.
 The good news is that if you have recently left the armed services or emergency services, you have the necessary skills, experience, and experience for this role.

 If this is the case, you can apply via Recognition of Public Learning (RPL), so you won’t need to waste time learning what you already know.

 Certificate III in work health and safety broadens your understanding of Health and Safety regulations, hazard prevention & control and how to prevent potential emergencies.

-You can also study for a WHS diploma, which will help you learn how to implement safety policies for larger companies and covers everything an organisation needs to operate safely.
+You can also study for a WHS diploma, which will help you learn how to implement safety policies for larger companies and cover everything an organisation needs to operate safely.
 From the introduction of ergonomic chairs to minimise strain injuries in the office to the transportation and storage of hazardous chemicals, it’s all covered in this course.

 Health and Safety in the Workplace are of paramount importance to everyone.
 Cutting corners on safety is morally wrong as well as expensive for employers.
-Remember that each minor workplace accident costs money in compensation, sick pay and time off work.
+Remember that each minor workplace accident costs compensation, sick pay and time off work.
 So, when you work in this field, you impact people’s lives and help your organisation run more efficiently and smoothly, benefiting everyone.